Lyr3x/Roode/README.md

 # RooDe
-People counter working with any smart home sysme which supports MQTT Repository initialized with version 0.9.4 and MySensors 2.3.0-alpha **Version 1.0 will break the support for all hardware configurations working right now**
+People counter working with any smart home system which supports MQTT Project planning in public Trello Board: https://trello.com/b/Yonlc8Fw **Version 1.0 will break the support for all old hardware configurations working right now (IR-Sensors and VL53L0X)**
 ## Version 1.0 - Featurelist
 Here is a list of features which are working or in _work_
 * Counting people entering and leaving a room